What Color is Your Court Jester?

 I am thinking of someone like Stephen Colbert or Jimmy Fallon.
 Someone who can speak the truth to power, and deliver the bad news (in a funny way) that no one else dare deliver, then live to do it again.

-History tells us that for one thousand years the court jester (or, motley fool), was hired to say, “the emperor has no clothes.”
+History tells us that for thousands of years the court jester (or, motley fool), was hired to say, “the emperor has no clothes.”
 The court jester was considered a leader’s most important adviser, and was someone who presented the cold-hard facts in a way that got their attention with laughs.

-There is no shortage of court jesters, they are our comedians, and they fill a vital role in challenging the actions of government and business, and pointing out folly in our personal daily lives, one of them should be enlisted to Trump’s team.
+We all have access to court jesters today, they are our comedians, and they fill a vital role in challenging the actions of government and business, and pointing out folly in our personal daily lives.
+Pay attention to them, and they just might prevent you and our society from making mistakes.

 “Leaders need to constantly ask themselves how do I find out what I don’t want to know?
 How do I know when the advice from those around me is sincere, or when it is just flattery?” — Curtis Panasuk, Creativity Instructor

 The solution can be as simple as a polite, “please tell me what I don’t want to hear.”

 Here are four things that executives and leaders can start doing today!

-If you get bad news, never “shoot the messenger”.
-Instead, thank the person for the information and acknowledge how much you appreciate that they took the effort to tell you.
+If you get bad news, thank the person for the information and acknowledge how much you appreciate that they took the effort to tell you.
+As a CEO, you don’t want to become known as a Chief “Execution” Officer who shoots messengers.

 At the end of a meeting with an individual or your staff, ask the question, “Is there anything else that we need to hear or talk about.”
 This is where you can “open the spigot” of what may be on their mind, smoldering under the surface.